Surviving Daycare Syndrome: 7 Tips For Dealing With Constant Sickness During The Daycare transition

 7. Sanitizing wipes and spray

 Self-care is always important for moms.
-It becomes especially important during the first year of daycare to manage emotional stress and help ease our recovery when we get sick.
+It becomes especially important during the first year of daycare to help manage the stress of it.

 I’m not talking about going to the spa for massages or taking luxury vacations.
 Nobody has time for that.
 I mean simple, basic acts of self-care that we can do throughout the day – micro self-care moments.